EDI Dataset Preparation Guides

 ---|---|---|---|---|

-Feb 19, 2021 | Data Package Design for Special Cases | Considerations for creating well-designed datasets that include data specialized by type, format, or acquisition method.
-Examples are images, code, documents, and raw data in other repositories.
-This is Version 1, written by the LTER/EDI Non-tabular Data Working Group. | published | |
+Feb 19, 2021 | Data Package Design for Special Cases | Community-developed considerations for creating well-designed datasets that include data specialized by type, format, or acquisition method.
+Examples are images, code, documents, and raw data in other repositories. | published | |

-Nov 15, 2024 | Best Practices for Dataset Metadata in Ecological Metadata Language | These recommendations for creating EML metadata documents can be applied to most research datasets.
-This is Version 4 (2024), written by the LTER/EDI EML Best Practices Working Group.
-Find earlier versions here. | draft | |
+Jan 14, 2025 | Best Practices for Dataset Metadata in Ecological Metadata Language | These recommendations for creating EML metadata documents can be applied to most research datasets published by the environmental sciences community. | draft | |

-Nov 15, 2024 | Ecological community survey data (ecocomDP) | This guide covers how to format community survey and biodiversity data to the “ecocomDP” harmonized data model.
-The ecocomDP standard and associated tools are a community-supported project involving the LTER Network, NEON, and others. | draft |
+Jan 14, 2025 | Ecological community survey data (ecocomDP) | This guide covers how to format community survey and biodiversity data to the “ecocomDP” harmonized data model.
+The ecocomDP standard and associated tools are a community-supported project involving the LTER Network, NEON, and others. | draft | |